Rebecca Kellogg Ashley: Early life

 Rebecca Kellogg Ashley was born on December 22nd, 1695, to a prominent family in the Connecticut River Valley, the Kellogg's.
 The Deerfield attack in 1704 was painted by its large scale, the number of hostages taken, and the record of the events.
 Rebecca Ashley, her sister Joanna, her father, and two older brothers were all taken to Mohawk-controlled Kahnawake.
 Ashley's father was ransomed quickly and returned back home.
 Rebecca's seventeen-year-old brother Martin escaped with three other young boys after less than one year.
 Rebecca's twelve-year-old brother Joseph stayed imprisoned in the same settlement with Rebecca and Johanna until after the war.
-The Iroquois valued the adults for ransom value, while the children taken during these raids and attacks were seen for potential familial and cultural value in Indian communities.
+The Haudenosaunee valued the adults for ransom value, while the children taken during these raids and attacks were seen for potential familial and cultural value in Indian communities.
 Captives were adopted into families who had lost their own to war.
 During the transport of captives, the children were kept safe and warm from the elements and hardships of travel.
 Rebecca and her sister were not met with violence but tenderness, allowing the transition into Mohawk life to be easier.
 While adults were transported to Quebec or Montreal, Rebecca and Johanna were taken to the Mohawk community of Kahnawake, where they were both adopted by the same family.

 Rebecca was introduced into her new family through a "requicking" ritual, which restored balance to the family and ended the mourning for the other family members.
-Rebecca was given the Indian name of Wausaunia, meaning bridge, connection, or tie.
-Rebecca lived an agrarian lifestyle, learning to speak Iroquois and French while retaining her ability to speak English.
+Rebecca was given the name of Wausaunia, meaning bridge, connection, or tie.
+Rebecca lived an agrarian lifestyle, learning to speak Mohawk and French while retaining her ability to speak English.
 This is likely possible due to Joanna and Rebecca being able to communicate with one another in English consistently within their new home.
 After the War ended, neither Rebecca nor Joanna immediately came home.
 This is because both girls were married since they were both twenty years old, and most women in Mohawk society married at fourteen or fifteen years old.
 Joanna had married the chief of the Caughnawaga, while the identity of Rebecca's husband remains unknown.
 Both sisters had born children, and the powerful Kellogg family likely would have rejected mixed-raced children coming into the community.
 Rebecca Kellogg Ashley eventually returned to Massachusetts in 1729 after negotiating her way back into the English settlement.

 It is likely when Rebecca Kellogg Ashley came back to the English Settlement in 1729 that, she came with her two sons but without her husband, who presumably died in battle.
 Due to Rebecca being the sole provider of two sons, the oldest son potentially being seventeen years old, ransomed money for her two sons.
 Both of her sons returned to Mohawk territory and likely joined their Aunt Joanna.
 In her later travels, Rebecca had likely traveled several times north to Kahnawake to see her children and grandchildren.